tiwo19/JABUchatbot/README.md

 - **data/stories.md** file contains some training stories which represent the conversations between a user and the assistant.
 - **domain.yml** file describes the domain of the assistant which includes intents, entities, slots, templates and actions the assistant should be aware of.
-- **actions.py** file contains the code of a custom action which retrieves results of the latest IPL match by making an external API call.

 - **endpoints.yml** file contains the webhook configuration for custom action.
 - **policies.yml** file contains the configuration of the training policies for Rasa Core model.